DominicTWHV/CTI-DB-Dump/README.md

 > [!IMPORTANT]
 > Operational!
 Dumps will be made once per 24 hours.

+I'm also working to provide some information instead of the `[REDACTED]` field, will update when the new code is in production.

 ## About

 The goal of this repository is to provide a publicly accessible database with information collected by Cockatoo.
 The data is automatically updated and may serve as a resource for research, analysis, or educational purposes.